ENDENTULOUS (all teeth missing)

 A denture is placed on top of the gum to cover the missing teeth.
 The main advantage of a denture is cosmetic.

 Dentures are a prosthesis not equal to your natural teeth in function.
 Dentures have reduced chewing power.
-With any prosthesis it will take time to learn to use it.
+As with any prosthesis it will take time to learn to use a denture.
 With practice you will be comfortable eating and speaking with your denture.
 This will take time.

 Your acrylic denture will need to be adjusted a few times within the first weeks of wearing it.
 Our staff at Dentures Plus will be happy to schedule these adjustments as you need them.
 These adjustments are to be expected and there will not be an addition fee.